 17 My car is not on your list will you draw it for me

 In the conventional sense I do not do commisions unless for publication.

 The objective is to produce as many different car profiles as possible eventually for later book publication.
 The portrait service provides a usfull method of production and source of reference.It depends entirely whether the car is relevant to what I've already drawn.
 For example I've drawn about 90% of all MG models so am happy to draw any MG regardles of it rarity and whether I will ever get another order for that model.

 18 Can you supply pictures framed?

-No. Quite apart from the econimics (you can buy a sutable 20" x 60" frame for only a few pounds).
+No. Quite apart from the economics (you can buy a sutable 20" x 60" frame for only a few pounds).
 And the problems of posting glass.
 For every hour spent organising a frame I could be finishing off one of the dozens of car drawings I've started.

 19 How are the drawings done?

 They are drawn with Adobe illustrator on an Apple Macintosh.
 This may seem like cheating but I've found it just as hard and time consuming as traditional methods, requiring the same basic drawing ability.
-Besides traditional technical drawing requires tools compasses, French curves etc. Computer drawing however has the advantage of editing and duplication making Technical Portraits available and afordable of an ever increasing number of different cars.
+Besides traditional technical drawing requires tools: compasses, French curves etc. Computer drawing however has the advantage of editing and duplication making Technical Portraits available and afordable of an ever increasing number of different cars.